Lagrangian derivations

 Since the Feynman propagator is the greens function it is given by $$\Box_x D_{x1}=-i\delta_{x1},$$ where $\delta_{x1}=\delta^4(x-x_1)$

-We can artificially introcude an integral $$\braket{\phi_1\phi_2} = \int d^4x \delta_{x1}\braket{\phi_x\phi_2} = i\int d^4x (\Box_xD_{x1})\braket{\phi_x\phi_2}$$ we partially integrate at this point why do the boundary terms of time integration vanish? and use the Schwinger-Dyson equations $\Box_x \braket{\phi_x\phi_y} = -i\delta_{xy}$ $$\braket{\phi_1\phi_2} = i\int d^4xD_{x1}\Box_{x}\braket{\phi_x\phi_2}=\int d^4xD_{x1}\delta_{x2} = D_{12}$$
+We can artificially introcude an integral $$\braket{\phi_1\phi_2} = \int d^4x \delta_{x1}\braket{\phi_x\phi_2} = i\int d^4x (\Box_xD_{x1})\braket{\phi_x\phi_2}$$ we partially integrate at this point pushing the $\Box$ to the correlator (Boundary terms vanish because field vanishes at $\infty$) and use the Schwinger-Dyson equations $\Box_x \braket{\phi_x\phi_y} = -i\delta_{xy}$ for vanishing interaction $$\braket{\phi_1\phi_2} = i\int d^4xD_{x1}\Box_{x}\braket{\phi_x\phi_2}=\int d^4xD_{x1}\delta_{x2} = D_{12}$$ This was of course expected since this is the definition of the Feynman propagator

 4-point function